Blair1233/Class24/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/LessonPlan.md

 Point out that the one caveat to `auditd` is that it does not actually add any additional security to your system.
 Instead, it provides the ability to keep track of violations that have already occurred on a system, allowing you to take action.

-Once an event is written to disk, reporting tools such as `ausearch`, `aureport`, and `aulast` are used to generate reports.
+Once an event is written to disk, reporting tools such as `ausearch`, `aureport`, and `auditctl` are used to generate reports.

 - `ausearch` is a tool designed to query `auditd` daemon logs based on different search criteria for event-driven log records.